NYLAC committee members in a group shot at the YMCA Canada office

 YMCA of Greater Moncton; situated on the traditional unceded territory of the Wabanaki peoples

-About Me: I’ve been involved with my YMCA for 6 years now, in a variety of capacities.
+About Me: I’ve been involved with my YMCA since 2016, in a variety of capacities.
 My passion remains similar to what it was all those years ago; to make an impact in the lives of youth.
 Bringing youth together to engage in difficult conversations and make a difference in their community is at the core of what I do.
 Watching a passion ignite in them is the greatest reward one can ask for.

 How I can Help: If you’re looking for information on positive youth engagement, making an impact, youth mental health, or how to balance multiple roles within your organization; please don’t hesitate to reach out!